 Economic activity (Table A.1) and population (Table A.2) are the two fundamental drivers of demand for energy services in ETP scenarios.
-These are kept constant across all scenarios as a means of providing a starting point for the analysis, and facilitating the interpretation of the results.
-Under the ETP assumptions, global GDP will more than triple between 2011 and 2050; uncertainty around GDP growth across the scenarios is significant, however.
-The climate change rate in the 6DS, and even in the 4 Degrees Scenario (4DS), is likely to have profound negative impacts on the potential for economic growth.
+These are kept constant across all scenarios as a means of providing a starting point for the analysis and facilitating the interpretation of the results.
+Under the ETP assumptions, global GDP will more than triple between 2017 and 2060; uncertainty around GDP growth across the scenarios is significant, however.
+The climate change rate in the Reference Technology Scenario (RTS) is likely to have profound and unpredictable impacts on the potential for economic growth.
 These impacts are not captured by ETP analysis.
 Moreover, the structure of the economy is likely to have non-marginal differences across scenarios, suggesting that GDP growth is unlikely to be identical even without considering secondary climate impacts.
 The redistribution of financial, human and physical capital will affect the growth potential both globally and on a regional scale.

-Notes: CAAGR = compound average annual growth rate; ASEAN = Association of Southeast Asian Nations; growth rates based on GDP in USD in purchasing power parity (PPP) constant 2014 terms.
+Notes: CAAGR = compound average annual growth rate; Growth rates based on GDP in United States dollars (USD) in purchasing power parity (PPP) constant 2015 terms.

 Table A.3 Fossil fuel prices by scenario

 IEA crude oil import price (2015 USD/bbl)